nnamon/ctf101-systems-2016/README.md

 8. Memory Layout
 9. Stack Frames
 10. Calling Conventions
+11. Debuggers
-11. Memory Corruption Vulnerabilities
+12. Memory Corruption Vulnerabilities
-12. Other Vulnerabilities
+13. Other Vulnerabilities
-13. Mitigations and Bypasses
+14. Mitigations and Bypasses

 ## What Is Not Covered?